 Why an Emergency Fund Is the Foundation of Everything

 An emergency fund is not a luxury for people with surplus income.
 It is the minimum viable safety net that makes all other financial progress possible.
-The research on this is consistent: people with emergency savings recover from financial shocks faster, borrow less, and experience significantly less financial stress than those without one β regardless of their income level.
+People with emergency savings recover from financial shocks faster, borrow less, and experience significantly less financial stress than those without one - regardless of their income level.

 An emergency fund is 3 to 6 months of essential living expenses, kept in an easy-access savings account, never invested.
 It is not for predictable expenses.
 It is not an opportunity fund.
-It is insurance against life's unpredictability β and having it changes how every other financial decision feels.
+It is insurance against life's unpredictability - and having one changes how every other financial decision feels.

 How Much Do You Actually Need?

-The "3β6 months" rule is a starting point, not a universal prescription.
-The right amount depends on your specific situation β your job stability, income type, dependants, and existing safety nets.
+The "3-6 months" rule is a starting point, not a universal prescription.
+The right amount depends on your job stability, income type, dependants, and existing safety nets.

-The calculation is straightforward: add up your essential monthly expenses β rent or mortgage, utilities, food, minimum debt payments, insurance, transport costs β and multiply by your target months.
-Discretionary spending (restaurants, entertainment, subscriptions) doesn't count.
+The calculation is simple: add up your essential monthly expenses - rent or mortgage, utilities, food, minimum debt payments, insurance, transport - and multiply by your target months.
+Discretionary spending doesn't count.
 An emergency fund covers what you genuinely cannot cut.

 Emergency Fund Calculator